GerardoWacker/batnav/README.md

 In this way, you may be able to turn into an active contributor of the Damas project.

 ## Updating Damas
-To update the repository's source code in your local environment, run the following command, inside the `damas` directory:
+To update the repository's source code in your local environment, run the following command, inside the `batnav` directory:
 ```shell
 git pull
 ```